HeroResearchGroup/TianpeiResearch/Demo_Tutorials/flux/README.md

 If a job doesn’t start in within 30 minutes, send an email with a copy of your PBS script and the job number to `flux-support@umich.edu`.
 Do not delete the job.
 ```

+## Get output
+When your job is completed, you will receive an email from flux.
+Check if the job is done successfully.